NSS-Day-Cohort-55/client-side-mastery/01-installations/chapters/GETTING_STARTED_MAC.md

 # Installations

-## Rectangle
+## Spectacle

-_NOTE: If your Mac has an M1 ARM processor, install [Rectangle](#rectangle) instead._
+_NOTE: If your Mac has an M1 ARM processor, install [Rectangle](https://rectangleapp.com/) instead._

 This application will allow you to use certain combinations of keys on your keyboard to move and resize applications while you are developing.

-[Download and install Rectangle](https://www.rectangleapp.com/) and after it is installed, open the application to try it out.
+[Download and install Spectacle](https://www.spectacleapp.com/) and after it is installed, open the application to try it out.

 <a id="homebrew"></a>